Tow Truck Insurance Cost: Market Ranges + Calculator

 • Driver MVR history

 Tow truck operators have one of the highest road-hour profiles in commercial auto — drivers are exposed to roadside-recovery incidents constantly.
 Carriers scrutinize 3-year MVRs of all listed drivers.
 One driver with a major violation can move the entire fleet rate.
-Progressive Commercial.
+III commercial-insurance basics.

 • Claims history — rotator/recovery claims especially heavy